billkremer/target-myretail/readme.md

 ```

 #### Non-working Example:
-If information is missing, json will have an "error"
+If information is missing, json will have an "error" field
 ```
 {
   "error": "Price information is missing"